 Firstly, you should absolutely avoid megavitamins, i.e., large doses of vitamins.
 Stick to the RDAs we’ve mentioned above.

 Also, avoid large amounts of fat-soluble vitamins.

-They may be toxic for young children if taken in high doses .
+According to the University of Washington, they may be toxic for young children if taken in high doses .
 Vitamins A, D, E, and K are all fat-soluble vitamins, so be careful when introducing supplements that contain them.

 Lastly, keep in mind that children’s multivitamins often contain sugar, artificial sweeteners, or both.

 Research published by the Egyptian Journal of Internal Medicine has linked sweeteners to hypertension, obesity, insulin resistance, and metabolic syndrome, so it’d be best to avoid supplements that contain them .